fluxninja/aperture/docs/content/get-started/installation/agent/agent.md

 ## Installation Modes {#agent-installation-modes}

-The Aperture Agent can be installed in the following listed modes:
+The Aperture Agent can be installed in the following modes:

 1. **Kubernetes**